msjimc/TransGBViewer/Guide/InterProScan.md

 ---

 The final option is to change the colour used to fill the domain, this is set by pressing the __Colour__ button (blue line in Figure 16).
 By default, the domains  are coloured green.
-To change their colour press the __Coluor__ button (blue line in Figure 16a).
+To change their colour press the __Colour__ button (blue line in Figure 16a).
 This will display a window called  __Select the domain's fill colour__ (Figure 16b).
 This window allows a colour to be selected by either its Windows system name if the __List of names__ option is selected (black line in Figure 16b) or with the Windows colour picker dialog window if the __Colour dialog box__ option is selected (green line in Figure 16b) and the __Colour__ button is pressed (red line in Figure 16b).

 - [Using the Select colour by name dialog](equenceColour.md)
 - [Using the Windows colour picker dialog](ColourPickerDialog.md)